-There is the possibility of trips to see Spanish films or to university department âLanguage Learningâ days.
-There might also be the possibility of a trip to a Spanish Speaking country.
+There is the possibility of a variety of trips to see Spanish ïŹlms and plays, or to attend university department âLanguage Learningâ days.
+There might also be the possibility of a trip to a Spanish-speaking country.

 At the end of the two year course, you will sit an oral examination (30%), a combined Listening, Reading and Translation paper (50%) and a Writing examination (20%).

 FUTURE CAREER OPPORTUNITIES: